Vinland: Saga of the Greenlanders

 Thorstein, Leif's brother, married Gudrid, widow of the captain rescued by Leif, then led a third expedition to bring home Thorvald's body, but drifted off course and spent the whole summer sailing the Atlantic.
 Spending the winter as a guest at a farm on Greenland with Gudrid, Thorstein died of disease, reviving just long enough to make a prophecy about her future as a Christian.
 The next winter, Gudrid married a visiting Icelander named Thorfinn Karlsefni, who agreed to undertake a major expedition to Vinland, taking livestock.
 On arrival, they soon found a beached whale which sustained them until spring.
 In the summer, they were visited by some of the local inhabitants who were scared by the Greenlanders' bull, but happy to trade goods for milk and other products.
 In autumn, Gudrid gave birth to a son, Snorri.
 Shortly after this, one of the local people tried to take a weapon and was killed.
 The explorers were then attacked in force, but managed to survive with only minor casualties by retreating to a well-chosen defensive position, a short distance from their base.
 One of the local people picked up an iron axe, tried it, and threw it away.

 The explorers returned to Greenland in summer with a cargo of grapes/currants and hides.
 Shortly thereafter, a ship captained by two Icelanders arrived in Greenland, and Freydis, daughter of Eric the Red, persuaded them to join her in an expedition to Vinland.
-When they arrived to Vinland, the brothers stored their belongings in Leif Eriksson's houses, which angered Freydis and she banished them.
+When they arrived at Vinland, the brothers stored their belongings in Leif Eriksson's houses, which angered Freydis and she banished them.
 She then visited them during the winter and asked for their ship, claiming that she wanted to go back to Greenland, which the brothers happily agreed to.
 Freydis went back and told her husband the exact opposite, which led to the killing, at Freydis' order, of all the Icelanders, including five women, as they lay sleeping.
 In the spring, the Greenlanders returned home with a good cargo, but Leif found out the truth about the Icelanders.
 That was the last Vinland expedition recorded in the saga.